AngelDi98/AngelDi98/README.md

-# Hi, I'm Luis Ángel Díaz 👋
+# Hi, I'm Luis Angel 👋

 🎓 Physicist and Master's student in Industrial Physics Engineering at UANL.